Daruin99/e-commerce/README.md

 1. **Admin Management**
     - Admins can log in and manage other admins by adding, updating, and deleting admin accounts.
     - Admins can search for other admins by their name.
+    - Super admins cannot be deleted and can only be inserted manually in the database.

 2. **Item Management**
     - Admins can add, update, delete, and list all items available on the e-commerce website.